 The LMBHL does not allow "slap-shots" for players in the Learn to Play and Under 8 levels.

-At all levels, the LMBHL is a non-contact league.
-In fact, all ball hockey is a non-contact sport.
+At all levels, the LMBHL is a no body checking league.
+In fact, all ball hockey is a no body checking sport.

 SERVING PENALTIES